Ahmad-A92/reading-notes/Read-03.md

 ### **grouping and Similarity:**
 When making sense of a design, we tend to organize visual elements into groups.
 Grouping related pieces of information together can make a design easier to comprehend.
 There are many ways this can be achieved including: Proximity, Closure, Continuance, White Space, color, Borders.
 ## **chapter 17:HTML5 Layout**
+The following point is a summarization for HTML elements mentioned at this chapter: \n
 - **<div> elements:** it is used o group together related elements on the page (such as the elements that form a header, an article, footer or sidebar).Authors used class or id attributes to indicate the role of the <div> element in the structure of the page.
+- **<header>& <footer> elements:** They can be used for: The main header or footer that appears at the top or bottom of every page on the site.
+Also, for A header or footer for an individual <article> or <section> within the page.
+- **<nav> element:** The <nav> element is used to contain the major navigational blocks on the site such as the primary site navigation.
+- **<article>:**It is acts as a container for any section of a page that could stand alone and potentially be syndicated.
+This could be an individual article or blog entry, a comment or forum post, or any other independent piece of content.
+- **<aside> element:** The <aside> element has two purposes, depending on whether it is inside an <article> element or not.
+When the <aside> element is used inside an <article>
+element, it should contain information that is related to the article but not essential to its overall meaning.
+For example, a pullquote or glossary might be considered as an aside to the article it relates to.
+When the <aside> element is used outside of an <article> element, it acts as a container for content that is related to the entire page.
+For example, it might contain links to other sections of the site, a list of recent posts, a search box, or recent tweets by the author.
+- **<section> element:** it groups related content together, and typically each section would have its own heading.
+- **<hgroup> element:**The purpose of the this element is to group together a set of one or more <h1> through <h6> elements so that they are treated as one single heading.
+- **<figure> element:** It can be used to contain any content that is referenced from the main flow of an article  such as images.
+- **<div> element:** It is an important way to group together related elements.
+## **chapter 8:Extra Markup**
+ - **<!DOCTYPE html>:** Because there have been several versions of HTML, each web page should begin with a DOCTYPE declaration to tell a browser which version of HTML the page is using.
+ - **<!-- --> element**: if developer want to add a comment to the HTML code that will not be visible in the user's browser, he can add the text between these characters.
+ - **ID Attribute:** Every HTML element can carry the id attribute.
+It is used to uniquely identify that element from other elements on the page.
+Its value should start with a letter or an underscore (not a number or any other character).
+It is important that no two elements on the same page have the same value for their id attributes (otherwise the value is no longer unique). for example: '<p id="pullquote">'
+ - **Class Attribute:** Every HTML element can also carry a class attribute.
+Sometimes, rather than uniquely identifying one element within a document, you will want a way to identify several elements as being different from the other elements on the page.
+ - **<iframe> element:** An iframe is like a little window that has been cut into your page — and in that window you can see another page.
+The term iframe is an abbreviation of inline frame.
+There are a few attributes that used within this element: *scr*is for specifies the URL of the page to show in the frame, *height* is for determine the height of the frame in pixels, *width* is to specifies the width attribute the iframe in pixels.
+ - **<meta> element:** This element lives inside the <head> element and contains information about that web page.It uses attributes to carry the information.
+The most common attributes are the name and content attributes, which tend to be used together.